Buying life insurance may not be your idea of fun. But it is something thing that you must do - especially if you have someone who depends on you.

 Life insurance is not one-size-fits-all.
 Given this, it is not surprising many people ask us this question: What type of life insurance do I need?

 Term life insurance has only one purpose — to pay the death benefit when you die.
-These policies provide financial protection for a specific number of years.
+These life insurance policies provide financial protection for a specific number of years.
 If you pass away during this time, the insurer will issue the payout to your beneficiary.
 If you outlive the policy term, you will not receive any payment.

-Term life insurance is a much cheaper type of life insurance than permanent life.
+Term life insurance is a much cheaper type of insurance than permanent life.
 On average, you are likely to pay five to 15 times less for a term life policy compared to a permanent one.